audrey-b/simanalyse/README.md

 ### Analyse Data

-Analyse all 3 datasets (here we use only a few iterations in debug mode for demonstration purposes; see ?sma\_set\_mode for details about analysis modes)
+Analyse all 3 datasets (here we use only a few iterations in quick mode for demonstration purposes; see ?sma\_set\_mode for details about analysis modes)